erickhangati/code-acdemy-practice/pandas/README.md

 - `view_data.ipynb`: Contains examples of viewing data from DataFrames
 - `selection.ipynb`: Contains examples of selecting data from DataFrames
 - `setting.ipynb`: Contains examples of setting data on DataFrames
+- `missing_data.ipynb`: Contains examples of working with missing data on DataFrames
 ## Instructions

 1. Open any of the `.ipynb` files to see the examples and exercises.